daypack-dev/daypack-lib/README.md

 - Duration expression

-  - Similar to time expression, but much simpler

-  - Used for specifying duration of time
+  - A natural to use language with formal grammar for specifying duration of time

 - Time profiles